davionpeters/computer-science-class/journal.md

 I did some code hs today and got done with 3 lessons.
 ## sept 6
 I played some of that code game

+##sept 12, 2023
+i did some code hs with karel and I made a stack of balls with him